Explicit Brauer-Manin obstructions on plane quartics: Brauer and Selmer sets

 \section{Brauer and Selmer sets}

-Let $X/k$ be a smooth, projective and geometrically irreducible plane quartic curve over a number field and $Y \subset \Pic^i_X$ a smooth closed subscheme such that $\Pic^0_Y = \Pic^0_X$.
+Let $X/k$ be a smooth, projective and geometrically irreducible nonhyperelliptic curve of genus $\ge 3$ over a number field and $Y \subset \Pic^i_X$ a smooth closed subscheme such that $\Pic^0_Y = \Pic^0_X$.
 This holds for example if $Y = X$ or $Y = \Pic^i_X$.
-In this section we explain how the set $V_{B,S}(Y)$ computed in Algorithm~\ref{alg1} is related to finite abelian descent and Brauer-Manin obstructions.
-This section is not needed to prove correctness of the algorithm or for the examples above (other than in Remark~\ref{rem:Sha}), but provides some context for method as well as insight into which elements in $(L^\times/L^{\times 2})_{S,N=1}$ are (or are not) useful for computing the obstruction.
+In this section we explain how the set $V_{B,S}(Y)$ computed in Algorithm~\ref{alg1} (and its generalization described in Section~\ref{sec:General}) is related to finite abelian descent and Brauer-Manin obstructions.
+This section is not needed to prove correctness of the algorithm or for the examples above (other than in Remark~\ref{rem:Sha}), but provides some context for the method as well as insight into which elements in $(L^\times/L^{\times 2})_{S,N=1}$ are (or are not) useful for computing the obstruction.